malagonandres/madseed/README.md

 Easy boilerplate to config front-end web with ANGULAR 2 FINAL RELEASE.

-We also use gulp, ts, postcss, stylus, and more
+We also use gulp, ts, postcss, stylus, , webpack and more

 ## INSTALL